mtrinh11/memento/README.md

 - User will have to be authenticated
 - User will be able to have journal entries (which will include different aspects)
 - User will be able to go back to previous posts
-- User will be able to add sections for custom tracking
+- User journal entries will be fully CRUD-operable.